updated about 20 hours ago

 3. Click the Template list to populate your task with one of the previously saved templates (read more about task templates here) or proceed without it.

 4. Choose the name of the team member you want to assign the task to.
 You can also select several if the project requires more than one team member.
 When you assign a task, it is automatically shared with the team member or members.

-5. Enter the name of the task (e.g. Prepare 1040) in the required field.
+5. Enter the name of the task (e.g., Prepare 1040) in the required field.

 6. Set the task priority: LOW, HIGH, MEDIUM, or URGENT.
 The default priority is MEDIUM.

 8. Enter the task description (optional) to define it.
 You can apply formatting, add bullets or numbered lists to the description.